Abhinavkaitha/Insight_DE/README.md

 * The time is assumed to be 12:00:00 AM on all the dates, i.e if the border crossing is recorded at two different times on the same day, then they are not treated as same dates.

+* The format of the time stamp is assumed to be remained same throught the data.
+If the format is changed, the program will skip that row.

 * Even if these are some missing values in the csv file, it is assumed that those missing values will be in the form of empty strings.

 * The values in each line are expected to be in the same order.

 ## Different functions in the code

+### round_fun:

+The default rounding function was rounding the number 114486.5 to 114486.
+But, we want the function to round it to 114487.
+This function will take care of that.

+Input: Any real number
+Output: Nearest integer to the input real number

+### type_check:

+I used int as a placeholder for the average value in the code.
+If it remains as int by the end of calculations, then I'm replacing it with 0.
+This function will check the type of the element at that index and if it is not an integer, it will replace it with zero.

+Input: Any datatype
+Output: If the input is integer, it will return the same integer, otherwise, it will return zero.

+### is_date:

+Is date is used to check whether the time stamp is according to the format or not.

+Input: Any string
+Output:

+### is_int:

+Is_int is used to check whether the Value is an integer or not.

 ## Summary
 The `border_analytics.py` script reads the input file line by line and creates two dictionaries `Dic` (i.e, `{drug_name:total_cost, }`) to keep track of drug costs and `doctor_names` (i.e., `{drug_name:unique_doctor_names}`) to keep track of unique doctor names for each drug.
 Consequently, the dictionary `drug_cost` is sorted by the value (and key if there is a tie) and written in the desired comma separated output format.